Skip to main content

 • “The choice of retro PS-style graphics is ideal for games like this - it makes the shadows in the dark harder to define and therefore creates a more tense atmosphere while still looking aesthetically pleasing.”

-• “There is almost no immersion; even though I think you picked decent music for the game, the atmosphere is very weak.
-It feels like you're doing a tribute to Resident Evil 1, but missing the actual mood of the game.”
+• “There is almost no immersion, even though the music is decent, the atmosphere is very weak; it feels like a tribute to Resident Evil 1 but misses the actual mood of the game.”

-• “Lacking atmosphere, lacking personality, and few if any memorable moments.
-I feel like you follow the structure of this type of game decently, but I don't feel like you did anything else with it.”
+• “Lacking atmosphere, lacking personality, with few if any memorable moments—I feel like you follow the structure of this type of game decently, but don't do much else with it.”

-• “So much about horror games is getting that mood.
-It doesn't even have to be a spooky atmosphere; there is just no personality and nothing truly unique about this one.
-Don't just follow what was done before; do something that makes your game/world different.”
+• “So much about horror games is getting that mood; it doesn't have to be a spooky atmosphere, but there is just no personality—nothing truly unique about this one.
+Don't just follow what was done before; do something that makes your game or world different.”

 • music